 NavSim-v2~\cite{navsim2} introduces \textit{pseudo-simulation}.
 A planned trajectory is executed in a simulation with reactive traffic, and performance is measured by an Extended PDM Score (EPDMS).
 Note, NavSim-v2 is a very recent dataset and only a few approaches have been tested or adopted to it (most of them still under review).

+For nuScenes~\cite{caesar2020nuscenes}, we follow SparseDrive~\cite{sparsedrive}: stage~1 for 100 epochs followed by fine-tune stage~2 for 10 epochs using stage~1 weights.
 The nuScenes trajectory prediction~\cite{caesar2020nuscenes} benchmark challenge is a popular and rich resource, where we compare our performance with a larger range of camera-only methods.
-Following previous works~\cite{diffusiondrive}, we evaluate our performance on open-loop metrics: L2 and collision rate~\cite{caesar2020nuscenes}.
+Following previous works \cite{diffusiondrive,vad}, we reported average L2 error and collision rate at 3.0s horizon for a fair comparison.
+We compute the L2 error between the planned trajectory and the human driving trajectory, and evaluate how often we would collide with other agents on the road.

+We train on a cluster with eight NVIDIA A100 (40GB) GPUs using a per-GPU batch size of 64.
+For inference benchmarking (Table IV), we utilize a single \textbf{NVIDIA RTX 3090 (24GB)} GPU.
+To strictly simulate real-time deployment, all reported speeds use a batch size of 1 and mixed precision (FP16), encompassing the full forward pass from input tensors to final trajectory generation.
+We further verified these latency figures on an NVIDIA A100, observing consistent performance (variance within $\pm 0.5\%$ of the speed) on inference.
+On Navsim~\cite{navsim1}, we train for 100 epochs.
+Optimization uses AdamW with an initial learning rate of $10^{-5}$, weight decay $10^{-3}$, $(\beta_1,\beta_2)=(0.9,0.999)$, and $\epsilon=10^{-8}$.
+The learning rate follows a MultiStepLR schedule with milestones at epoch~70 and a decay factor $\gamma=0.1$.
+We apply a parameter-wise LR multiplier of 0.5 to the image encoder relative to the rest of the model.
+All training configurations, additional experiments, and qualitative results can be found on our \href{https://prix.netlify.app/}{project website}.